Javascript is not enabled.

 4. Dairy

 Milk and yogurt act as a temporary buffer, soothing heartburn symptoms.
-“One of the reasons we’re symptomatic with acid reflux is because it causes damage to the lining of the esophagus,” says Nipaporn Pichetshote, M.D., a gastroenterology specialist at UCLA Medical Center.
+“One of the reasons we’re symptomatic with acid reflux is because it causes damage to the lining of the esophagus,” says Dr. Nipaporn Pichetshote, a gastroenterologist at Keck Medicine of USC in Los Angeles.
 “Milk and yogurt coat the esophagus so you don’t feel that acid irritating that lining.”
-More happiness: Yogurt is rich in probiotics, which promote a healthy balance of bacteria in your gut, helping with digestion — along with upping absorption of nutrients.
+Yogurt is good for acid reflux, too, as it's rich in probiotics, which promote a healthy balance of bacteria in your gut, helping with digestion along with upping absorption of nutrients.
+Like yogurt, kefir can help your microbiome reduce inflammation as well, Bragagnini suggests.
 Opt for skim or low-fat varieties rather than those made from whole milk.
 “Foods that are higher in fat can cause more reflux,” Pichetshote says.

 Ginger is anti-inflammatory and can help those vulnerable to vomiting.